 This Mustang follows a new global design language that dictates the styling and architecture of Ford’s cars for all markets.

-But that doesn’t mean it was easy -- the Mustang still had to be localized for sale in Europe.
-Specifically, clear tail lights instead of the red tail lights we’re familiar with in America and larger side mirrors to accommodate legal regulations.
+But that doesn’t mean it was easy.
+Design-wise, Ford removed stylistic vents on the hood of the Mustang for a more sophisticated look with the European model to localize the experience.
+The Mustang also had to be localized for sale in Europe, replacing the red tail lights we’re familiar with in America with clear tail lights and adding larger side mirrors to accommodate legal regulations.

 Benefits of Globalization for Businesses